bewest/decoding-carelink/rosetta-july-1-2006/README.markdown

 * in bolus wizard use blood sugar=103 `0x67`; food=7 grams est total 0.7 8:24 AM
 * in bolus wizard use blood sugar=599 `0x257`; food=1 gram; est total 0.1 correction 9.9; active insulin=1.0; 9.0 total 8:26 AM

+## Discussion

+Before resetting the time as mentioned above, we had **6** pages of data.
+After, we have 7.

+After resetting the time we noticed the following:

+The old `page 0` became the new `page 1`, with new data appended to the bottom of the new `page 1` but otherwise identical to the old page 0.

+The data in page 7 is new and does not appear in the pages from before our activity.